boycce/monastery/docs/readme.md

 ## Features

-* User friendly API design, built on the awesome [Monk](https://automattic.github.io/monk/)
+* User friendly API design, built around the awesome [Monk](https://automattic.github.io/monk/)
 * Simple CRUD methods with model population
 * Model validation deriving from your schema
 * Custom error messages can be defined in your schema